 Surely that life was not in vain!
-God and angels only know of the number of souls who were spiritually deaf, dumb and blind who were brought into the knowledge of spiritual truths because Dr. Bliss lived.
+God and angels only know of the number of souls who were brought into the knowledge of spiritual truths because Dr. Bliss lived.

-Skeptics, would-be-believers, and sad and weary ones, would you like to know for your own peace of mind that the soul survives the dissolution of the body-would you like to be satisfied that your friends whom you so dearly loved are still living, watch over you and love you?
+Skeptics, would-be-believers, and sad and weary ones, would you like to know for your own peace of mind that the soul survives the dissolution of the body-would you like to be satisfied that your friends whom you so dear-. ly loved are still living, watch over you and love you?